secops-gthub/Eventlog_Visualizer/README.md

         Windows Security: Enhanced decoding for Logons (ID 4624), Failures (4625), Group Enumeration (4798), and Credential Reads (5379).

-    Selection Hub: A pre-launch dashboard to toggle specific live log sources for a 24-hour lookback.

     Cumulative Loading: Merge multiple .evtx or .xml files without wiping existing data—perfect for tracking lateral movement across different machines.

-    Persistent Investigation (Fixed): Applying a filter that yields no results no longer wipes your data.
-Simply clear the filter fields and click Apply to restore the full original log set.
+    Persistent Investigation: Applying a filter that yields no results no longer wipes your session.
+Simply clear the filter fields and click Apply to restore the full original dataset.

-    EDR-Style Visualization: Maps parent-child relationships with specialized icons and a clean "Activity Tree" layout.

 📋 Requirements